PrestaShop/prestashop.github.io/news/_posts/2015-07-16-introducing-new-branching-model-prestashop.markdown

 At some point there will be many release branches simultaneously.
 For exemple 1.6.1.x next to 1.6.3.x, next to 1.6.3.x.

 We don't intend to maintained multiple version at the same time but at least, if a major bug apprears, we can easily and quickly make a new patch release for many minor versions.
+This will definitely improve our process for [security patches](https://www.prestashop.com/blog/en/prestashop-security-release/).

 ## FAQ